FilipKucherenkov/DistroWatch_Scraper/README.md

 # DistroWatch_Scraper

-* Simple Pyhon Scraper used for extracting data from https://distrowatch.com for new **Linux** distributions
+* Simple Pyhon Scraper used for extracting data from https://distrowatch.com for new **Linux** distributions.
-* Uses Scrapy, look https://docs.scrapy.org/en/latest/ for more information
+* Uses [Scrapy](https://docs.scrapy.org/en/latest/), look for more information on how to extend the project.

 ## Guide for setting up the project: